 This other java process originates from a toolkit directory similar to this one as seen in the Windows task manager:

 You can inspect this java process from the Windows task manager on the staging host:

-In order to see the command line you need to add it to the "details" section of the task manager.
+In order to see the command line you need to add it to the Details tab of the task manager.

-If you notice the "Memory (active private working set)" is displaying usage in the tens or more GBs range (like 12,000,000 K) for example, you might be approaching a threshold and may need to kill that java process.
-You can does this once you can confirm no activities for a few minutes (See Resolution section for example of Restore activity query to run to check).
+If you notice the "Memory (active private working set)" is displaying usage in the tens or more GBs range (for example, 12,000,000 K), you might be approaching a failure threshold and may need to kill that java process.
+You can do this once you can confirm no activities for a few minutes (See Resolution section for example of Restore activity query to run to check).

-Also, restarting DelphixConnector will do nothing to resolve since it isn't handling these JDBC connections.
+Also, restarting DelphixConnector will do nothing to resolve since it is not handling these JDBC connections.